 Is it such a radical concept that knowledge workers, technical wizards, and often introverted engineers are not drones, but artists, with creative spirits, and inner motivations?

-Whether we admit it or not, we are driven by others’ acknowledgement of our contributions to meaningful work, and the more challenging the task, the prouder we will be.
+Whether we admit it or not, we are driven by others’ acknowledgment of our contributions to meaningful work, and the more challenging the task, the prouder we will be.

-As a leader, coach, scrum master, product owner, or teammate – if you want more productivity, more profitability, more value, (the metrics leaders like to keep their eyes on) maybe we ought to direct our focus to other things (those “intangibles”), like celebrating our progress – no matter the size – everyday.
-For those drive the leading indicators of the tangibles.
+As a leader, coach, scrum master, product owner, or teammate – if you want more productivity, more profitability, and more value, (the metrics leaders like to keep their eyes on) maybe you ought to direct your focus to other things (those “intangibles”), like celebrating our progress – no matter the size – every day.
+Those drive the leading indicators of the tangibles.